17 Best Pink Sand Beaches in the World

 1. Horseshoe Bay Beach, Bermuda

 Horseshoe Bay Beach boasts the luxuriant turquoise water we dream about during winter.
 What this strand is most famous for, however, is its pastel-pink sand.
-Colored by crushed sea creatures and shells, this southern Bermuda beach is a photographer’s utopia.
+Colored by crushed sea creatures and shells, this southern Bermuda beach is a photographer's utopia and easily tops our list of the best pink sand beaches in the world.

-One of the best beaches in Bermuda, this lovely strand attracts a ton of tourists (especially those arriving on cruise ships), so don’t expect tranquility.
+One of the best beaches in Bermuda, this lovely sandy utopia attracts a ton of tourists (especially those arriving on cruise ships), so don't expect tranquility.
 Arrive early to score a good spot during high season (May through October).
-Don’t worry!
-You’ll have fun regardless of the crowd.
+Don't worry!
+You'll have fun regardless of the crowd.

 Named after its shape, Horseshoe Bay is surrounded by limestone cliffs, reefs perfect for snorkeling, and coastline trails that lead to other area beaches.
 A lifeguard is on duty during high season, and there's a concession stand to keep you satiated.
 Lounge chairs and water sports equipment are available for rent.